What is a Doula? Doula is a Greek word for “woman’s servant.”

 - See if you have compatible philosophies, and if you think the style of support they offer would be helpful to you.

-Step #5: Hire a doula and start working together on the details of your birth plan.
+Step #5: Hire a doula and start working on your birth plan.

 - Once you have found “the right doula”, start making arrangements with her for your birth.